SimonTanner/CV/README.md

 My background in design has given me a great basis for discussing and communicating my ideas.
 During my design degree, I was short listed for an award for a design competition run by the Royal Society of Arts.
 I had to present my concept, for a piece of furniture, to a panel of industry experts and I was awarded a prize of £3,000.

 Studying at Maker’s Academy has really helped me improve upon my communication skills.
 Having been coding solo for some time, the 1st time I was introduced to pair-programming was a bit of a shock.
-Ultimately I've learned the value of having open honest discussions with your team members.
-Whilst I was often praised by fellow students for being able to find them the exact web-link to help solve a problem, I really came to appreciate the help of others.
+Ultimately I've learned the value of having open, honest discussions with your team members.
+Whilst I was often praised by fellow students for being able to find them the exact article to help solve a problem, I really came to appreciate the help of others.

-I’ve also worked as a lecturer (Kingston University) whilst studying my 2nd degree, and a Teaching Assistant where finding ways to communicate subjects or concepts to students was vital.

 ## Education